Personification Word Practice

 9-12 Personification Practice Worksheet (WhichWord?
 Sentences)

-VocabularySpellingCity.com provides word lists, printables, and interactive games and activities that give students the opportunity to distinguish between literal and nonliteral language and interpret personification in written work.
+VocabularySpellingCity.com provides personification word lists, printables, and interactive games and activities that give students the opportunity to distinguish between literal and nonliteral language, interpret, and practice personification in written work.

 Try MatchIt Sentences with the Elementary School Personification words list to practice using personification in sentences.